dappros/ethora/README.md

 When using Ethora engine, your default backend option is to <a href="https://app.dappros.com/register">sign up</a> for a free account of Dappros Platform.
 This provides backend infrastructure for your application(s) including Users, Wallets, Tokens, Chat/Messaging etc. Normally our users only need to customize client-side code and we did not have requests to open-source the backend code yet, but we are open to doing that and it is in our roadmap (more on that below).

-### Commercial model
+## Commercial model

 *  Client-side: free, open-source.
-*  Server-side: freemium (free plan + optional paid SLA plans for businesses)
+*  Server-side: freemium (free plan + optional paid SLA plans for medium/large businesses)

 We intend to forever support a generous free tier of Dappros Platform for startups, small businesses and non-profit organizations.
 Platform R&D and the free tier infrastructure are supported through our paid entrerprise-level SLA packages and consulting services.

+## Project governance and roadmap

 ### DAO governance vision

-Currently (2021) Dappros is a privately owned company that offers an open-source mobile app, open-source private blockchain and closed-source backend.
+Currently (2022) Dappros is a privately owned company that offers an open-source mobile app, open-source private blockchain and closed-source backend.
 Our founders promote decentralized economy and free p2p communication technologies for many years.
 We are developing a roadmap where the platform will become fully open and its governance can be transferred to a decentralized organization.
 In such scenario, we will remain a private organisation offering implementation and SLA services, but the development of the new versions of the platform engine and maintenance of the publicly available infrastructure will become globally distributed and decentralized.
 Our only limiting factor here is funding and time constraints.

 ### Key principles (short term):